 April 2014 – Co-sponsored Students for Justice Palestinian Film Festival for six evenings at Emory and Oglethorpe Universities https://www.facebook.com/events/496675327121378/permalink/496690903786487/

-Co-Sponsored Young Gazan Writers (with American Friends Service) on book tour, Gaza Writes Back – Short Stories from Young Writers in Gaza, Palestine, April 10 – 11, 2014.
+Co-Sponsored Young Gazan Writers (with American Friends Service) on a book tour, Gaza Writes Back – Short Stories from Young Writers in Gaza, Palestine, April 10 – 11, 2014.
 Three Gazans (one was not allowed to leave Gaza) made four appearances – at Agnes Scott College, Georgia State University, North Decatur Presbyterian Church and the Jimmy Carter Presidential Center https://afsc.org/story/gaza-writes-back-national-speaking-tour

-Co-Sponsored Josh Ruebner, (with Jewish Voice for Peace) author of Shattered Hopes – Obama’s Failure to Broker Israeli-Palestinian Peace, March 23 and 24, 2014, at Central Presbyterian Church, N Decatur Presbyterian Church, Agnes Scott College and Oakhurst Baptist Church. http://joshruebner.com/?page_id=687
+Co-Sponsored Josh Ruebner, (with Jewish Voice for Peace) author of Shattered Hopes – Obama’s Failure to Broker Israeli-Palestinian Peace, March 23 and 24, 2014, at Central Presbyterian Church, N Decatur Presbyterian Church, Agnes Scott College, and Oakhurst Baptist Church. http://joshruebner.com/?page_id=687

 Steadfast Hope – Continued to teach at churches throughout the Presbytery http://www.israelpalestinemissionnetwork.org/main/component/content/article/5/3-steadfast-hope

 Piloted 8-week Kairos USA training at North Decatur Presbyterian Church, January – February 2014.